mzhang/watnext-1/README.md

 # watnext
-Public JSON ledger for UW SE 2025 events, live display at: https://waterloo-288916.nn.r.appspot.com/
+NodeJS web app for UW SE 2025 deadlines, live display at: https://waterloo-288916.nn.r.appspot.com/

-This ledger uses the UNIX timestamp format for date and time.
+This project includes a public JSON ledger that uses the UNIX timestamp format for date and time.

 Events are not required to be in order of time, they are sorted automatically upon presentation.